AmitMhatre-Code/ICICI-Breeze/README.md

 4. Run the BreezeOrderGUI separately if you want to fire different orders

+CHANGE BACKLOG
 Important:
-Show Bid:Ask spread when placing order so user can decide whether price likely to move up or down Group positions by Expiry Date & Stock Code and calculate hedging / risk at these group levels Post Breeze Session connection, use application without having to restart it Catch all breeze exceptions
+1. Show Bid:Ask spread when placing order so user can decide whether price likely to move up or down
+2. Group positions by Expiry Date & Stock Code and calculate hedging / risk at these group levels
+3. Post Breeze Session connection, use application without having to restart it
+4. Catch all breeze exceptions

 Nice to have:
-Point breeze config file to local directories for securities master files as long as we don't use them If ICICI Direct is down, import of Cred fails.
-Move the session initiation out of __init__ in cred.py Parameterise Lot Sizes and Max Order Sizes via an external config file Allow clickable link to Breeze API login on the screen if session connection fails due to invalid token Restructure code: too much of logic sitting in GUI scripts.
+1. Point breeze config file to local directories for securities master files as long as we don't use them
+2. If ICICI Direct is down, import of Cred fails.
+Move the session initiation out of __init__ in cred.py
+3. Parameterise Lot Sizes and Max Order Sizes via an external config file
+4. Allow clickable link to Breeze API login on the screen if session connection fails due to invalid token
+5. Restructure code: too much of logic sitting in GUI scripts.